-Since service quality is a theoretical construct researchers have defined its dimensions based on the setting used to explore the construct.
-If the RSQS is to be applicable for the Indian context the dimensions and sub-dimensions have to be reliable and valid in measuring service quality.
-Consequently, assessing a service quality scale requires examining the model component structure comprising the associations between overall service quality, the dimensions and the subdimensions.
-To test their proposed hierarchical model (Figure 1) Dabholkar, Thorpe and Rentz (1996) subjected the following four component structure models to confirmatory factor analyses:
+Since service quality is a theoretical construct, researchers have defined its dimensions based on the setting used to explore the construct.
+If RSQS is to be applicable in the Indian context, the dimensions and sub-dimensions have to be reliable and valid in measuring service quality.
+Consequently, assessing a service quality scale requires examining the model component structure comprising the associations between overall service quality, the dimensions, and the sub-dimensions.
+To test their proposed hierarchical model (Figure 1), Dabholkar, Thorpe and Rentz (1996) subjected the following four component structure models to confirmatory factor analyses:

-Model I: This model tests the five dimensions/second-order factors (Figure 2).
-If an assessment of this model yields positive results, then Indian retailers can apply the same five dimensions to define strategic service focus areas.
+Model I: This model tests the five dimensions/secondorder factors.
+If an assessment of this model yields positive results, then the Indian retailers can apply the same five dimensions to define strategic service focus areas.

-Model II: This is the basic retail service quality model which has resulted in RSQS being labeled as a five-dimension scale (Figure 3).
-In this model the service quality construct is a second order factor which comprises the five basic dimensions as first-order factors.
+Model II: This is the basic retail service quality model which has resulted in RSQS being labeled as a five-dimension scale.
+In this model, the service quality construct is a second-order factor which comprises the five basic dimensions as first-order factors.
 If this model is supported, one can conclude that the five dimensions are appropriate for measuring a single factor - overall service quality.